google-aai/tf-serving-k8s-tutorial/GKE_SETUP.md

 gcloud container clusters create kubernetes-cluster \
   --scopes storage-rw \
   --machine-type n1-highmem-4 \
-  --num-nodes 2 \
+  --num-nodes 2
-  --image-type UBUNTU
 ```

-**GPU Cluster**: GCP supports two accelerator types in production:
+**GPU Cluster**: GCP supports several NVIDIA GPU accelerators in production:
+`nvidia-tesla-k80`, `nvidia-tesla-p100`, and `nvidia-tesla-v100`.
+The
-`nvidia-tesla-k80` and `nvidia-tesla-p100`.
-Run the following to spin up a
-cluster of 2 nodes with 1 GPU each:
+following commands spin up a cluster of 2 nodes with 1 GPU each (For
+`ACCEL_TYPE`, choose one of the options):

 ```
-ACCEL_TYPE=nvidia-tesla-k80 | nvidia-tesla-p100
+ACCEL_TYPE=nvidia-tesla-k80 | nvidia-tesla-p100 | nvidia-tesla-v100
 ```

 ```
-gcloud beta container clusters create kubernetes-cluster \
+gcloud container clusters create kubernetes-cluster \
   --machine-type n1-highmem-4 \
   --num-nodes 2 \
-  --accelerator type=${ACCEL_TYPE},count=1 \
+  --accelerator type=${ACCEL_TYPE},count=1
-  --cluster-version 1.9.2-gke.1

 ```

-**NOTE**: Do NOT try to beta create gpu clusters with an image
-type, as this can prevent nvidia drivers (below) from installing properly.

 **Both CPU and GPU Clusters**: run the following to copy cluster info to your
 local ~/.kube/config file, which enables `kubectl` command line to control